 Learn exactly how to drain both a Keurig 1.0 and Keurig 2.0 brewer with our handy step-by-step guide.

 I found a person on YouTube who figured out a genius way of draining water from their Keurig 1.0 model.
 Before you reach for the tools, try this simple method!

-If that didn’t work, keep reading.
+f that didn’t work, keep reading.
 We’ll get your Keurig drained in no time!

 At The Coffee Maven, we’re Keurig experts!
-Check out our other single serve stuff:

 We will not be accessing the water tank through the bottom of the coffee maker.
 Instead, we’ll be removing the piece on top to access the top of the water tank directly.